HFrost0/tiny-asyncio/echo/README.md

 |---------|--------|-----------|-------------------|--------|------------|
 | connect | ❌      | 0.4142    | 0.4698            | ❌      | 0.4155     |
 | echo    | ❌      | 16.2907   | 19.7788           | ❌      | 16.1532    |

+❌ means failed the test, for the reason:

 * select server failed because of the limit of maximum 1024 fd number of `select`.
 * thread server failed because of too many thread created.